 There is a one time membership fee plus modest yearly dues.

-Monthly business meetings are held the 1st and 3rd Mondays at the United Methodist Church at 6:30pm.
+Monthly business meetings are held the 1st and 3rd Mondays at the Napoleon Lions Clubhouse located on S. Napoleon Rd.
+(1/2 mile south of M-50) at 6:30pm

 If you would like to help us in our Mission and have a few extra hours per month we cordially invite you to join the Napoleon Lions Club.